Squarespace domains overview

 4. Click Park this domain.

-Purchasing a registered Squarespace domain
+Purchase a registered Squarespace domain

-If you'd like to purchase a domain owned by a Squarespace domain customer, fill out the Whois contact form and we'll send your request to the current domain's owner.
+To purchase a domain owned by a Squarespace domain customer, fill out the Whois contact form and we'll send your request to the current domain's owner.
 This option is only available for domains with Squarespace Domains LLC as their registrar.

 Next steps